-After 30 minutes lightly tent the pie with foil, and continue to cook for an additional 30 minutes.
+After 30 minutes lightly tent with foil, and continue to cook for an additional 30 minutes.

-Remove the pie from your smoker, and let rest for 20 minutes.
+Remove from your smoker, and let rest for 20 minutes.
 Just because this isn’t meat, doesn’t mean you don’t need to let it rest!
 Trust me.

-Once the pie has rested, serve it up alongside a large scoop of vanilla ice cream, and enjoy!
+Once this awesome smoked dessert has rested, serve it up alongside a large scoop of vanilla ice cream, and enjoy!

 The lightly smoked flavor from your pellet smoker gives your traditional Apple Pie a welcome upgrade